abdurahmanzerihun/Library/README.md

 # Library

-A project for The Odin Project (TOP) built using core JavaScript concepts.
+A project at The Odin Project (TOP) built using core JavaScript concepts.

 ## Concepts Covered